Menu Close

 1. Recruitment

-A sound of a particular intensity becomes abnormally loud and intolerable to the patient.
-The low magnitude intensity sounds cannot be heard in the affected ear, it begins to hear high intensity sounds as loud or even louder than the normal hearing ear.
-Recruitment is commonly seen in patients with cochlear dysfunction.
-Such patients are poor candidates for hearing aids.
+Recruitment is a phenomenon where a sound of a particular intensity becomes abnormally loud and intolerable to a patient.
+Patients with recruitment experience an inability to hear low-intensity sounds in the affected ear, but high-intensity sounds are perceived as equally loud or even louder than in a normal hearing ear.
+Recruitment is commonly seen in patients with cochlear dysfunction, making them poor candidates for hearing aids.

-Alternate binaural loudness balance test is done to detect recruitment in unilateral cases.
-A tone, say of 1000 Hz, is played alternately to the normal and the affected ear and the intensity in the affected ear is adjusted to match the loudness in the normal ear.
-The test is started at 20 dB above the threshold of deaf ear and then repeated at every 20 dB rise until the loudness is matched or the limits of audiometer reached.
-In conductive and neural deafness, the initial difference is maintained throughout while in cochlear lesions, partial, complete or over-recruitment may be seen
+The Alternate Binaural Loudness Balance (ABLB) test is used to detect recruitment in unilateral cases.
+In this test, a tone, such as 1000 Hz, is played alternately to the normal and affected ear, with the intensity in the affected ear adjusted to match the loudness in the normal ear.
+The test begins at 20 dB above the threshold of the deaf ear and is repeated at every 20 dB increase until the loudness is matched or the limits of the audiometer are reached.
+In cases of conductive and neural deafness, the initial difference is maintained throughout, while in cochlear lesions, partial, complete, or over-recruitment may be observed.

-Procedure: A continuous, supra-threshold tone (20 dB above the hearing threshold) is given to the patient for 2 minutes.
-Thereafter, the tone is raised by 1 dB every 5 seconds and 20 such tones are given.
-The patient is instructed to count the number of tones heard.
+Procedure: A continuous, supra-threshold tone (20 dB above the hearing threshold) is presented to the patient for 2 minutes.
+The tone is then increased by 1 dB every 5 seconds, with 20 such increments.
+The patient is instructed to count the number of increments they hear.

-Disadvantages: The patients having severe deafness (above 85 dB) cannot be tested with most clinical audiometers.
-It requires active cooperation of the patient.
+Disadvantages: Patients with severe deafness (above 85 dB) cannot be tested with most clinical audiometers, and the test requires active cooperation from the patient.

-3. Threshold Tone Decay Test.
-This test is used in audiology to detect ‘decibels of delay’ and measure the auditory nerve fatigue.
-In a person with normal hearing, a tone whose intensity is only slightly above their absolute threshold of hearing can be heard continuously for 60 seconds.
-However, a patient of nerve fatigue is unable to hear for the entire 60 sec, the tone stops hearing earlier.
+The Threshold Tone Decay Test is used to detect ‘decibels of decay’ and measure auditory nerve fatigue.
+Normally, a tone slightly above the absolute hearing threshold can be heard continuously for 60 seconds.
+However, a patient with nerve fatigue will stop hearing the tone before 60 seconds elapse.

-A tone at a frequency of 4000 Hz is presented for 60 sec at intensity 5 dB above the patient’s hearing threshold.
-If the patient stops hearing the tone before 60 sec has elapsed, the intensity level is raised by another 5 decibels.
-The procedure is repeated till the patient is able to hear the tone continuously for 60 s, or no level exists above the threshold where the tone is audible for full 60 seconds.
-The resultant measure gives as the decibels of decay.
+Procedure: A tone at a frequency of 4000 Hz is presented for 60 seconds at an intensity 5 dB above the patient’s hearing threshold.
+If the patient stops hearing the tone before 60 seconds, the intensity is increased by another 5 dB, and the process is repeated until the patient hears the tone continuously for 60 seconds, or no level exists above the threshold where the tone is audible for the full duration.
+The resultant measure indicates the decibels of decay.

-Interpretation: A decay of between 15 and 20 decibels is indicative of cochlear hearing loss.
-A decay more than 25 dB is diagnostic of a retro-cochlear lesion.
+Interpretation: A decay between 15 and 20 decibels indicates cochlear hearing loss, while a decay of more than 25 dB is diagnostic of a retro-cochlear lesion.

 4. Auditory Evoked Potentials.
 It records the potentials from the auditory pathways in response to a brief auditory stimulation using special equipment with an averaging computer.
 Though several components of evoked electric response have been reported only two have gained clinical acceptance.